Retry API

 Get SRAM variable address

-This could be useful to read/write values in SRAM directly, for example if you need to update some SRAM value without the game being saved.
+This could be useful to read/write values in SRAM directly, for example if you need to update some SRAM value without the game being saved, or if you need to display something on the title screen depending on the save file data.

-NOTE: this will always return "variable not found" if !sram_feature = 0.
+NOTE: this will always return "variable not found" if !sram_feature = 0 or if the chosen save file is empty (for local variables).